al-falaah/lite/TEACHER_SETUP_SQL.md

 -- Enable RLS on teachers table
 ALTER TABLE teachers ENABLE ROW LEVEL SECURITY;

--- RLS Policies for teachers - Admins
-CREATE POLICY "Admins can view all teachers"
-  ON teachers FOR SELECT
+-- RLS Policies for teachers - Allow authenticated users (admin check done in app) CREATE POLICY "Authenticated users can view teachers" ON teachers FOR SELECT
   TO authenticated
-  USING (
+  USING (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can insert teachers"
-  ON teachers FOR INSERT
+CREATE POLICY "Authenticated users can insert teachers" ON teachers FOR INSERT
   TO authenticated
-  WITH CHECK (
+  WITH CHECK (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can update teachers"
-  ON teachers FOR UPDATE
+CREATE POLICY "Authenticated users can update teachers" ON teachers FOR UPDATE
   TO authenticated
-  USING (
+  USING (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can delete teachers"
-  ON teachers FOR DELETE
+CREATE POLICY "Authenticated users can delete teachers" ON teachers FOR DELETE
   TO authenticated
-  USING (
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

--- Teachers can view their own data
-CREATE POLICY "Teachers can view own data"
-  ON teachers FOR SELECT
-  TO authenticated
-  USING (email = auth.email());
+  USING (true);

 -- Enable RLS on teacher_student_assignments
 ALTER TABLE teacher_student_assignments ENABLE ROW LEVEL SECURITY;

--- RLS Policies for assignments - Admins
-CREATE POLICY "Admins can view all assignments"
-  ON teacher_student_assignments FOR SELECT
+-- RLS Policies for assignments - Allow authenticated users (admin check done in app) CREATE POLICY "Authenticated users can view assignments" ON teacher_student_assignments FOR SELECT
   TO authenticated
-  USING (
+  USING (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can insert assignments"
-  ON teacher_student_assignments FOR INSERT
+CREATE POLICY "Authenticated users can insert assignments" ON teacher_student_assignments FOR INSERT
   TO authenticated
-  WITH CHECK (
+  WITH CHECK (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can update assignments"
-  ON teacher_student_assignments FOR UPDATE
+CREATE POLICY "Authenticated users can update assignments" ON teacher_student_assignments FOR UPDATE
   TO authenticated
-  USING (
+  USING (true);
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

-CREATE POLICY "Admins can delete assignments"
-  ON teacher_student_assignments FOR DELETE
+CREATE POLICY "Authenticated users can delete assignments" ON teacher_student_assignments FOR DELETE
   TO authenticated
-  USING (
-    EXISTS (
-      SELECT 1 FROM profiles
-      WHERE profiles.id = auth.uid()
-      AND profiles.role = 'admin'
-    )
-  );

--- Teachers can view their own assignments
-CREATE POLICY "Teachers can view own assignments"
-  ON teacher_student_assignments FOR SELECT
-  TO authenticated
-  USING (
+  USING (true);
-    EXISTS (
-      SELECT 1 FROM teachers
-      WHERE teachers.id = teacher_student_assignments.teacher_id
-      AND teachers.email = auth.email()
-    )
-  );

 -- Triggers
 CREATE OR REPLACE FUNCTION update_teachers_updated_at()